trapexit/mergerfs/README.md

 Move files from cache to backing pool based only on the last time the file was accessed.
 Replace `-atime` with `-amin` if you want minutes rather than days.
 May want to use the `fadvise` / `--drop-cache` version of rsync or run rsync with the tool "nocache".

+*NOTE:* The arguments to these scripts include the cache **drive**.
+Not the pool with the cache drive.
+You could have data loss if the source is the cache pool.

 ```
 #!/bin/bash